Challenges in Energy Markets I

 |Total workload||Contact hours||Credits (ECTS)|

 In the course of this module, students gain an overview of the challenges in energy markets.
 The module covers the following topics: expectations for the energy market up to 2030; mix of power generation technologies; changes in energy markets of selected countries; Germany’s energy transition; global competition; features of various business models and their strategic implications for suppliers of energy technologies; execution of energy projects incl. stages, challenges, risks, financing models; supply chain management applied to power plant projects; methods to foster innovation

 Learning and Teaching Methods

-- Basic knowledge, theoretical concepts and practical examples are provided through the lecture.
+- Basic knowledge, theoretical concepts and practical examples regarding energy markets are provided through the lecture.

-- Controversial discussions and interaction in class are encouraged to deepen understanding of the contents presented.
+- Controversial discussions and active participation in class are encouraged to deepen understanding of the contents presented.

 - Burger, M.; Graeber, B.; Schindlmayr, G.: Managing Energy Risk: An Integrated View on Power and Other Energy Markets.
 John Wiley & Sons, 1st Edition, 2007.

 - Erdmann, G.; Zweifel, P.: Energieökonomik – Theorie und Anwendungen.
 Springer, 2.
 Auflage, 2010.